keithtqs/StenoFW/README.md

 In TxBolt protocol, keys such as the 2 S- keys, the 4 * keys and the 12 # keys are all mapped to 1 key (S-, *, or # respectively).

+As of Sept 4, 2017 there is a Python version of the FW in order to use a Raspberry Pi instead of an Arduino as the keyboard controller.
+See the comments in the Python code for how to use the `socat` program to send output from the keyboard wirelessly using UDP (WiFi) or Bluetooth.

+Note that if you want to build a keyboard description file supporting the Python version you should use Volksboard_2.py as your model--there's a bit of additional information needed for the Python version.

 This code has not been tested with a Stenoboard, since I don't have one, but it does support all 3 protocols correctly on the Volksboard as defined in `Volksboard.py`.